The-Orizon/quacknn-bopomofo/README.md

 NN Dimensions
 -------------

 Our basic idea is one-hot vectors covering printable ASCII, bopomofo, and NUL/NL (as end of sequence marker) — `127 - 31 + 41 = 137` dimensions.
 Extra 8-bit range may be considered for UTF-8 support as everyone loves to use emojis.
-With UTF-8 added, we have `137 + 128 - 13 = 252` dimensions.  🌚
+With UTF-8 added, we have `137 + 128 - 13 = 252` dimensions.
+An extra 6+1 dimensions can be removed assuming all CJK Unified Ideographs are consumed, plus PUA ditched. 🌚

 Input Method
 ------------